When you organise cover with our team you will get the following benefits:

 Does Life Insurance Always Pay Out?

-In the UK over 95% of all life insurance claims are successful and pay out.
+Actually the majority of life insurance claims are successful and pay out, Aviva and Legal & General for example pay our 99.3% and 96.7% of life claims respectively.
 Inevitably, there will always be a small number of cases where claims are turned down.
 This can be for a variety of reasons:

 Non-Disclosure